psyen0824/peishanyen.github.io/_pages/Projects.md

 ---

-# 6. Estimation for the Unknown Rrue Concentration of Environmental Analytical Data
+# 6. Estimation for the Unknown True Concentration of Environmental Analytical Data
 - Course: Linear Model
 - Date: 2018/10 - 2018/12